-Efficiency: 100% of all auditees that are required and un-announced audit are completed monthly.
+Efficiency: 100% of all auditees are required, and unannounced audits are completed monthly.

-Explanatory: Ensures that all auditees operate in accordance with the rules and regulations on a day to day basis.
+Explanatory: Ensures that all auditees operate in accordance with the rules and regulations on a day-to-day basis.
+Program integrity is contingent upon funding.

 Program 4: Marketing